-My camera defines my geography — from the minutiae of life across the States, to that in Eastern Europe, Russia, Africa, and Asia.
-My current and past clients include National Geographic, Washington Post, The Wall Street Journal, The New York Times, The New Yorker, Bloomberg, Getty Images, Yahoo News, AFP, Rolling Stone, Nature mag, Discover mag, New York mag, Sports Illustrated, Newsweek, TIME, USA Today, and the Chicago Tribune, with my background in writing, reportage, and multimedia diversifying the content in my photo stories.
-I've received grants to further my projects from the Pulitzer Center, the International Women's Media Foundation, Getty Images + Panasonic Lumix, and an exhibit in Bulgaria's National Gallery of Art, and have taught or spoken via the Pulitzer Center, at Brooklyn Public Library, NYU’s Tisch School of The Arts, and The School of The New York Times/Fordham University.
+My camera defines my geography, from the minutiae of life across the States, to that in Eastern Europe, Russia, Africa, the Americas, and Asia.
+My current and past clients have included National Geographic, Washington Post, The New York Times, Getty Images, Reuters, NPR, The Wall Street Journal, The New Yorker, The Chronicle of Higher Education, Bloomberg, Yahoo News, AFP, Rolling Stone, Nature, Discover, New York magazine, Sports Illustrated, Newsweek, TIME, USA Today, and the Chicago Tribune, among others.
+I have received awards from PDN’s Photo Annual, NPPA, and American Photography contests; grants to further my projects from the National Geographic Society, the Pulitzer Center, the International Women's Media Foundation, Getty Images + Panasonic Lumix, and Leica Camera; and have shown work in exhibits via Photoville, Leica Camera, the International Center of Photography, and Bulgaria's National Gallery of Art.
+I have also taught journalism and photography courses through the Pulitzer Center, Brooklyn Public Library, NYU, and The School of The New York Times/Fordham University.

 No matter the time zone or topic, you could find me at firstname.lastname@example.org or +1.630.664.1240.